• Home

 If you suspect the issue is separation anxiety or generalized anxiety, avoid giving days off.

 Though a day off can provide a necessary reprieve, it can also create a negative feedback loop.
-If the child wants to avoid school, a day off with feed the desire to be away more.
+If the child wants to avoid school and stay home, a day off will feed the desire to be away more.
 The one thing anxiety loves is avoidance.
 And, if the child has anxiety associated with school, missing school will essentially feed the anxiety and allow it to grow bigger.

 Don’t fan the flames.
 Stay positive when you express your opinions about the school and the teacher.

-In contrast, fanning the flames would be the child saying, “I hate school.”
-And the parent responding with, “I saw how rude your teacher was at the pumpkin patch.
+In contrast, fanning the flames would be the child saying, “I hate school” and the parent responds with, “I saw how rude your teacher was at the pumpkin patch.
 I don’t like her either.”

-We must stay as positive as possible so our children feel empowered to handle their day-to-day interactions at school as best they can.
+We must stay as positive as possible so our children feel empowered to handle their everyday interactions at school as best they can.
+As their parent, we must model a growth mindset and a positive attitude toward school no matter what.

 Read: Reframe your child’s mistakes as opportunities for mastery